secretbis/tbcsim/README.md

 Parry/Block:   false
 ```

-The first run will take awhile, since compiling the sim plus every item in TBC takes a hot minute.
+The first run will take awhile, since compiling the sim plus every item, buff, and proc in TBC takes a hot minute.

 ## Configuration